JoHoop/personal-website-react/README.md

 -   All of the personal information is populated from the resume.json file following the [JSON Resume](https://jsonresume.org/) standard.
 -   The toggle/switch for the dark mode syncs its state to the local storage.

+### Coming soon

+-   Two beautiful resume page templates generated based on the data in the resume.json file

 ## Customization

 Feel free to fork this project and customize it with your own information and style.